-Maria Georgiou holds a BSc in Sociology from Panteion University in Greece, specializing in Comparative Criminology and Juvenile Law, and an MSc in Human Resource Management and Organizational Behaviour from CIIM in Cyprus.
+Maria Georgiou holds a BSc in Sociology specializing in Comparative Criminology and Juvenile Law, and an MSc in Human Resource Management and Organizational Behaviour.
 She has extensive experience in developing, coordinating, and monitoring large-scale international projects which focus on the promotion and protection of human rights and democracy (UNDEF, EIDHR, EuropeAid).
 Currently, Maria is overseeing the development and implementation of projects that aim to provide educational and employment opportunities for refugees and asylum seekers.
 She has also been involved in the development of methods and resources in which children have a central role in the design of the learning material and are co-creators of the learning process.
-Before joining SYNTHESIS, she worked as a project coordinator for a local NGO, where she co-developed global projects on digital democracy and citizen-oriented governance.
+Before joining SYNTHESIS, she worked as an international Project Coordinator for a local CSO where she co-developed global projects on digital democracy and citizen-oriented governance.
 She also conducted research on the impact of AI on fundamental rights and co-drafted policy papers on digital rights and online content regulation.

 Dora Heracleous holds a BA in Modern Greek Literature, a BSc in Sociology and an MSSc in Gender Studies from Linköping University, Sweden.
 Dora is experienced in managing and coordinating projects which primarily focus on gender equality, social inclusion, migrant integration, sustainable development, global education, peace education and youth engagement and empowerment.
 She has been trained in the use of education for a culture of peace and is currently facilitating peace education workshops with Greek-Cypriot and Turkish-Cypriot students across the Cyprus divide.
 She has also accumulated experience in quality assurance process by drafting Monitoring and Evaluation plans, designing entry and exit questionnaires and conducting in-depth interviews.
 Her interests include gender mainstreaming, global citizenship education, leadership for peace-making and environmental justice.
 Dora has extensively collaborated with youth at the grassroots level.
 She has been awarded the Stelios Bi-communal Cyprus Award (2018) offered by Sir Stelios-Hadjioannou Philanthropic Foundation for her feminist grassroots projects and initiatives.